 WASU is responsible for Voice trans-coding as well as authentication and signaling functions.

-Switching Fabric is associated with a switch that can be a digital switch, ISDN switch, MSC.
-The Switching Fabric is connected to the WANU with the AWLL interface.
+Switch Function is associated with a switch that can be a digital switch, ISDN switch, MSC.
+The Switch Function is connected to the WANU with the AWLL interface.

-The transmission that occurs between the WANU and the Switching Fabric can be made on a leased line, optical fiber, or microwave frequency.
+The transmission that occurs between the WANU and the Switch Function can be made on a leased line, optical fiber, or microwave frequency.
 The

 Wireless Local Loop Architecture [WLL Architecture] & working